You have always been one-and-a-half, my dear.

 There’s no one to answer.
 So we’re stuck here in Hollywood Cemetery, you and I.

 It’s not so bad, being dead.
 Not when you have company.
 The trouble is, tombstones don’t do much to entertain a toddler.
 The nameless narrator of IT IS NOT NIGHT wanders Richmond’s Hollywood Cemetery, making friends and enemies with forgotten Richmond luminaries and spying on a young couple living in the old gatekeeper’s house.
 What begins as an idle distraction turns into an obsession as she watches the pair unravel — and why does the girl seem so fearfully familiar?

 IT IS NOT NIGHT is the new novel from Melissa Scott Sinclair.

-Below is a map of the history Hollywood Cemetery.
+Below is a map of Richmond’s historic Hollywood Cemetery.